vthomw/ctm/README.md

 more info at: https://github.com/vthomw/ctm/wiki/what-is-it-we-are-going-to-build

 How do I get started?
 become familiar with the topic of CGM, NFC/RFID, App developemnt, ML for data analysis.
 Read what we post on Wiki.
 Browse Issues and let us know what you find interesting.
 Ask if you need info.
+Another option is to read the beginners guide if you are new to GitHub: https://opensource.guide/starting-a-project/

 Where can I get more help, if I need it?
 We did open a SLACK channel for discussion.
 Please sign-up at https://helpwithcovid.com/projects/385-identify-covid-19-coronavirus-symptoms-in-type-1-diabetics and I'll add your email address to the slack channel.